cuffyca/NNLBD/guide/cd2_redup_model/README.md

 # Model Description <a name="model_description"></a>

-The following figure shows the architecture of the reduplicated CD-2 multi-perceptron model as proposed by [Crichton, et al (2020)](https://doi.org/10.1371/journal.pone.0232891).
+The following figure shows the architecture of the reduplicated closed discovery-2 (CD-2) multi-perceptron model as proposed by [Crichton, et al (2020)](https://doi.org/10.1371/journal.pone.0232891).
 We train the model to identify implicit relations for closed discovery.
 Given explicit *A-B-C* relationship term triplets, we input *A*, *C*, and *C* term embeddings into the model and train the model to predict a likelihood of the triplet forming a true relationship (i.e. link prediction).

 ![Alt text](./model.jpg)